f5devcentral/f5-agility-labs-xc/docs/class9/class9.rst

 Welcome
 -------

-In this lab, attendees will be introduced to the F5 **Policy Supervisor** and will explore the features and functionality, including the ingestion of exting policies and deployment of policies to various F5 WAF endpoints.
+In this lab, attendees will be introduced to the F5 **Policy Supervisor** and will explore the features and functionality, including the ingestion of existing policies and deployment of policies to various F5 WAF endpoints.

 Objectives
 ----------